 The scientists look out for unexpected side effects that the vaccine might have caused.
 This helps determine the vaccine’s “safety.”
 In general, the fewer and less severe the side effects are, the more the vaccine is considered safe.
 If the clinical trial data shows enough evidence of efficacy and safety, the FDA will approve the vaccine and license it for use in the United States.

-The vaccines were approved under an FDA protocol called Emergency Use Authorization (EUA), which says that vaccines should be voluntary.
-This, however, doesn’t prevent employers from requiring that employees receive a CoVID-19 vaccination as a condition of employment.
 In general, employers may require employees to receive a vaccination (i.e. the flu vaccine) under certain circumstances.
 Employer authority to implement and enforce a mandatory vaccination program has several limitations.
 Under federal anti-discrimination laws, employees may refuse a mandatory vaccine on the basis of a disability or a sincerely held religious belief.
 Further, employers may commit an unfair labor practice if they fail to bargain with the union before implementing a mandatory vaccination program.

 However, SEIU members are encouraged to take it given their efficacy in reducing serious illness, long -term complications from the virus--and to protect loved ones and neighbors.
 When the virus is allowed to spread and replicate, it mutates.
 These changes potentially make it more resistant to vaccines.
 By taking the vaccine, SEIU members can help prevent this.
 Mass vaccination is the best way to stop the spread of COVID-19, save lives and begin to resume normalcy once again.